 1.1.
 Was a specialist study conducted?
-YES NO 1.2.
+YES 1.2.
 Provide the name and or company who conducted the specialist study.
 1.3.
 Indicate above which aquifer your proposed development will be located and explain how this has influenced your proposed development.
 1.4.
-Indicate the depth of groundwater and explain how the depth of groundwater and type of aqui influenced your proposed development.
+Indicate the depth of groundwater and explain how the depth of groundwater and type of aquifer (if present) has influenced your proposed development.
+1.7. influenced your proposed development.